captainderek101/IT326_Project/README.md

 ### Login page
 To reach the login page endpoint, it uses a HTTP POST Request that uses a from body to recieve the json.
 The endpoint to the login page is https://localhost:7466/login.
 The Json structure is as follows `{ "Username":"testUsername", "Password":"testPassword" }`.
 For a successful login, the account you are logging into must exist.
 ### Home page
+https://localhost:7466/Home is the endpoint.
+It uses a get request to return the quote of the day and articles of the day.

 ### View Post page